 Work behind the camera or in ‘post-production’ at a Production Studio, and craft a variety of content, like primetime series, TV commercials, movie trailers, social/digital content, corporate video communication, interviews, and music videos.

-Explore your potential in our $2 million, purpose-built media studio and industry-recognised television production unit at Parramatta South campus.
+Explore your potential in our $2 million, purpose-built media studio and industry-recognised television production subjects at Parramatta South campus.

 Apply now and start your unlimited journey.